 - Site selection,

 - Private-Public Partnership (PPP) and Design, Build, Finance, Maintain, Operate (DBFMO).

 Measuring the contribution to corporate targets, alignment of corporate real estate strategy with overall corporate strategy.

-This has already been done e.g. for offices, industrial buildings, distribution centres, laboratories, housing, educational buildings, police stations, bank branches, gas stations.
+This has already been done e.g. for offices, industrial buildings, distribution centres, laboratories, housing, educational buildings, police stations, bank branches, petrol stations.
 REN can be applied to both locations and buildings.
 The Dutch standard NEN 8021 “Rating user performance of commercial buildings”, published in February 2014, is based on the REN methodology.
 The NEN 8021 covers only the real estate functionality of office buildings.
 See schedule below.

 In 2015 the REN Offices 2.0 has been updated to version 3.0.
 Real Estate (RE) has been supplemented with Facility Management (FM) and Information Technology (IT).
 All components of a work environment are now addressed.
 The REN 3.0 is developed for Zurich Insurance company for the management of their international office portfolio with about 1,000 buildings.

 Control and risk management on the real estate portfolio becomes possible.
 A rating of buildings helps as a baseline assessment for better matching the actual space usage to the space requirement.

 Making cost savings visible and pointing out over complete buildings for disposition.
-For vacancy, an appropriate new destination can be found.
-The buildings eligible for disposition have to be compared against companies real estate policy for the medium to long term to prevent that the ‘Crown jewels’ are being sold.
+For vacancies, an appropriate new destination can be found.
+The buildings eligible for disposition have to be compared against the company real estate policy for the medium to long term to prevent that the ‘Crown jewels’ are being sold.

 REN can also be used to monitor if sustainable buildings are used and managed in a sustainable way.